marcos-njp/my-portfolio/task.md

 - implement dark mode and lightmode

 after done, commit all changes and push. there are current commits that are not done, so maybe that is a rebase.
+*/

+For this task, do not commit to github instantly, we should do a testing first before commit.
+Time for the AI work using the RAG.
+Please read agents.md, most specially the documentations.
+- free AI model that we are going to use: gpt-oss-120b.
+- we will be using python for the code.
+- the chat should have options for the visitor to choose which model since I want to use Gemini soon too.
+- do not bruteforce, if there is a key/url that I should set up, provide the link where I can do it.
+- project will be deployed using vercel so make sure you install dependencies.